Azure/bicep/docs/tutorial/02-using-expressions.md

 output storageId string = stg.id
 ```

-## Referencing a resource identifier
+## Referencing the symbolic name of a resource

 With the resource's symbolic name, it is much easier to retrieve properties of a resource.
 Instead of using the `reference()` or `resourceId()` function, you can simply use the identifier and retrieve the relevant property.
 We've already done this with our output `stg.id`.